 The average interest rate on a credit card is 15%.
-A balance transfer can slash that rate for up to 48 months, saving you thousands.
+A balance transfer can slash that rate, saving you thousands.
 Be sure to pay particular attention to the offer period — that can change both how much you save and how long you have to pay off the debt interest-free.
 We've compared and reviewed hundreds of cards to find recommendations specifically for you.

 6 rules to get debt free

 Have a plan for the end of the promotional period.

 One month before your rate expires, look for another offer because when the 0% period expires, the interest rate will rise significantly.

 Don’t try to transfer debt between two cards of the same bank.

 0% balance transfers are only valid when transferring from one bank to another.